quickfur/fastcsv/README.md

 Fast CSV parser in D
 ====================

-This is an experimental project in maximising the performance of converting CSV data into an array of array of strings.
+This is an experimental project in improving the performance of loading CSV files in D.

 Its features include: